han-so1omon/ElkaControl/README.md

 		- Download and install Zadig USB driver installer from http://zadig.akeo.ie/
 				- Plug in Elkaradio device, find Crazyradio device on Zadig, and install libusb-win32 driver

 - From the python interpreter, check if you are running a 32 bit or 64 bit Python interpreter

 >>> import platform
 >>> platform.architecture()

 - Run
 	pip install --no-index --find-links=./wheels/[sys_type] -r requirements[sys_type].txt to install dependencies

+- If you are having trouble with dependencies try running pip install [package] and making sure that the version is at least that specified in the requirements.txt file

+- Dependency installations may require administrative/superuser privileges

+- Certain dependencies are available throught the apt- utility on Ubuntu

 - To use radio_link app:
     Navigate to radio_link folder using 'cd radio_link' run app using 'python ./'